oguzhan-bolukbas/cloud-native-csv-processor/README.md

   - [ ] Define EKS cluster and node groups (on-demand + spot)
   - [ ] Configure IAM roles and OIDC provider
   - [ ] Deploy application to cloud environment using Helm

-- [ ] Phase 7 – CI/CD Automation
-  - [ ] Create GitHub Actions workflows for testing and linting
-  - [ ] Automate Docker image build and push to DockerHub
-  - [ ] Integrate Helm deploy into the pipeline
-  - [ ] Secure secret management in CI/CD workflows